robertjames1236789/AWS-Certified-Big-Data-Specialty-Questions/README.md

 <h3><strong>Amazon AWS Certified Big Data - Specialty PDF File</strong></h3>

 <p>You start your BDS-C00 exam preparation program by learning.
 Our Amazon AWS Certified Big Data - Specialty Questions pdf has contained all the topics you need to master on the Amazon Specialty certificate.
-The [EXAM_CODE exam questions come in PDF format.
+The BDS-C00 exam questions come in PDF format.
 Thus, you can open Amazon pdf Questions on your device or print them on paper.
 You can also get questions about other <a href="https://www.study4exam.com/amazon-exams" target="_blank"><strong>Amazon exams</strong></a> from us.</p>

 <h3><strong>Amazon BDS-C00 Practice Test Software</strong></h3>